IrcDotNet/IrcDotNet/src/Samples/README.txt

 Overview
 ========

-These sample projects are intended to be used to familiarise oneself with the IRC.NET library and its API.
+These sample projects are intended to be used to familiarize oneself with the IRC.NET library and its API.
 The code that they contain should illustrate the standard methods of accomplishing a variety of common tasks involving the library.